-Upon the closing of this offering, our authorized share capital will consist of 100,000,000 ordinary shares, par value NIS 0.01 per share, of which 18,485,101 will be issued and outstanding (assuming that the underwriters do not exercise their option to purchase additional ordinary shares).
+Our authorized share capital consists of 100,000,000 ordinary shares, par value NIS 0.01 per share, of which 25,606,423 shares are issued and outstanding as of June 4, 2019.

 All of our outstanding ordinary shares are validly issued, fully paid and non-assessable.
 Our ordinary shares are not redeemable and do not have any preemptive rights.